kmora3/war/readme.md

 ## **Game Description**

 War is a game based on a 52 card deck that pits 2 players against each other.
-A hand is comprised of a randomly dealsingle card randomly dealt to each player.
+A hand is comprised of a randomly dealt card randomly distributed to each player.
 The player with the higher card value wins the hand and receives one point.

-## **Game Rules**
+##I **Game Rules**

 * Card values are based on a "2 low/Ace high" system.
 * Suits are not considered